AdobeDocs/experience-manager-htl.en/help/getting-started.md

 </p>
 ```

-Notice how the two attribute got escaped differently, because HTL knows that `href` and `src` attributes must be escaped for URI context.
+Notice how the two attributes got escaped differently, because HTL knows that `href` and `src` attributes must be escaped for URI context.
 Also, if the URI started with `javascript:`, the attribute would have been removed entirely, unless the context were explicitly changed to something else.

 For more details about how to control the escaping, refer to the [Expression Language Display Context](https://github.com/adobe/htl-spec/blob/master/SPECIFICATION.md#121-display-context) section of the HTL specifications.